etendosoftware/docs/docs/developer-guide/etendo-copilot/how-to-create-copilot-tools.md

     - *JSON Info*: Contains a JSON descrition of the tool.
 This field is automatically filled when the tool is synchronized.

     The last step is getting the Tool parameter information from the tool class.
-This information is used to create the parameters in the Copilot App.
-To do so, we have to execute the button `Sync Tool Structure` in the `Copilot Tool` window.
+This information is used to create the parameters in the Assistant.
+To do so, we have to execute the button `Sync Tool Structure` in the `Skill/Tool` window.
 This process will load the *Description* and the *JSON Info* fields of the tool.
 This data is obtained from the tool class.

     !!!
 Warning Before Sync Tool Structure
         It is mandatory to have copilot running and the tool loaded in the copilot container.
 If the tool is not loaded, the process will not retrieve the tool parameters.